What Are Coup and Contrecoup Brain Injuries?

 Your skull is like a hard shell that encases your brain, which has a soft gel-like consistency.
 When you experience a forceful impact, say from a fall or a collision, your brain doesn’t just absorb the blow where it’s hit.
 It also slams against the opposite side of your skull, causing damage.
 The “coup” part refers to severe damage at the initial impact site, where the brain is first injured.
 The “contrecoup” is the additional damage on the opposite side of the brain due to the rebound effect inside the skull.

-Common Causes of Coup-Contrecoup Brain Injuries
+What Are the Most Common Causes of Coup-Contrecoup Brain Injuries?

 Coup-contrecoup brain trauma and injuries most commonly occur due to sudden, forceful impacts or rapid deceleration/acceleration of the head.
 Common causes of these traumatic brain injuries include: